Skip to content

 The following Python packages made this possible:

-• Selenium - web agent for extracting raw text body and links.
+• Selenium - Web driver for extracting raw text body and links.

 Scraping Tactic

-1. By batch, load all companies by scrolling to the bottom.
+1. For each YC batch, load the whole company directory by scrolling to the page end.
 Extract all Company YC URLs to a CSV file YC_URLs.csv.
 Exclude irrelevant URLs.

 As a start, I gathered every YC company's high-level information...